Dance Rules & Regulations – 2018

 - No strobe or theatrical lighting will be allowed.
 Only hand-held props that can be put in place by the dancers may be used.
 Props cannot be stored in the wings but must be in the backstage area immediately before and removed immediately after the performance.
 Breakable props or props that could pose a danger (i.e. knives, swords, fire, etc.) are PROHIBITED.
 No liquid substances, glitter or confetti or permitted in any routine.

 - The maximum time allowed for all solo performances is 3 minutes, for duets and trios 3 minutes and for groups 3 1/2 minutes.
 There is no time minimum.
 A penalty of 1 mark for every 10 seconds over the allotted time will be imposed.
-The maximum time allowable for Production Numbers is 10 minutes.
+The maximum time allowable for Production Numbers is 10 minutes and must have a minimum of 12 dancers.

 - All competitors should be in costume, warmed up and prepared to dance one-half hour prior to stated class time.